ved-sharma/NYC_children_lead_exposure/README.md

 ```
 ### Takeaways
 The percentage of children with elevated BLL in NYC has dramtically come down over the years (2005-2016) in all boroughs of NYC.
 Brooklyn consistently showed the hightest BLL cases in children under the age of 6 years.
-In particular, Greenpoint neighborhood of Brookyn had the most cases of high BLL in children.
+In particular, Greenpoint neighborhood of Brooklyn had the most cases of high BLL in children.
 Interestingly, my findings were corroborated by articles published in the media:

 https://blogs.ei.columbia.edu/2017/10/09/many-backyards-in-brooklyn-neighborhood-are-contaminated-with-high-levels-of-lead/